-Contact a Baltimore Motorcycle Accident Lawyer to Schedule a Free Consultation Today
+Contact John Leppler to Schedule a Free Consultation Today

-If you’ve been injured in a pedestrian accident in Baltimore, first seek immediate medical attention, then contact a Baltimore motorcycle accident lawyer either by email or by phone at 443-955-1989 for a same-day response, even before you contact your insurance company.
+If you’ve been injured in a motorcycle accident in Towson, first seek immediate medical attention, then contact a Towson motorcycle accident lawyer either by email or by phone at 443-955-1989 for a same-day response, even before you contact your insurance company.
 We will handle your claims with the kind of personal attention we’ve become known for.
 Contact us today for a free consultation.